shovradas/proxyally/README.md

-# proxy-fellow
+# proxy-ally
-An aggregator for different source of proxies
+An aggregator for different sources of proxies